jolivain/trusted-firmware-a/docs/getting_started/porting-guide.rst

     which is list of executable images following BL31,

-    arg1 - Points to load address of SOC_FW_CONFIG if present except in case of Arm FVP platform.
+    arg1 - Points to load address of SOC_FW_CONFIG if present except in case of Arm FVP platform and Arm Juno platform.

-           In case of Arm FVP platform, Points to load address of FW_CONFIG.
+           In case of Arm FVP platform and Arm Juno platform, Points to load address of FW_CONFIG.

     arg2 - Points to load address of HW_CONFIG if present